RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - Civil proceedings, if maker of representation is available (s64)
         - Criminal proceedings, if maker of representation is not available (s65)
         - Criminal proceedings, if maker of representation is available (s66)
-    - Contemporaneous statements about a person’s health etc (s66A)
+    - Contemporaneous statements about a person's health etc (s66A)
     - Business records (s69)
     - ATSI  traditional laws and customs (s72)
     - Use of evidence in Interlocutory proceedings (s75)